Park-Minjoo/ObjectOrientedProgramming_2023_JIU/README.md

 # ObjectOrientedProgramming_2023_JIU
-## Assistance: Ahn Euijin, Park Minjoo
+## Assistance: Park Minjoo

+This is class repository about ObjectOrientedProgramming for JIU IT students in 2023 (Even-semester)